On a Probabilistic Approach for Inverse Data-Driven Optimal Control: Conclusions

 \section{Conclusions}

 We considered the problem of estimating the possibly non-convex cost of an agent by observing its interactions with a nonlinear, non-stationary, and stochastic environment.
-By leveraging certain probabilistic descriptions that can be obtained both directly from the data and/or from first-principles, we formulated a convex optimization problem to estimate the cost.
+Using probabilistic descriptions from data and/or first-principles, we formulated a convex optimization problem to estimate the cost.
 To solve the inverse problem, we also formulated a convex finite-horizon optimal control problem and found its optimal solution.
-The results were turned into an algorithm and their effectiveness was illustrated via simulations.
-Future work will involve embedding environment learning and addressing constrained control tasks.
+The results were turned into an algorithm and illustrated through simulations, with future work focusing on environment learning and constrained control tasks.